Soumya-Atluri/Password-Strength-Evaluation/README.md

 ![Weak Password](weak_Password.png)

-The password `hira44` appeared in leaked databases 11 times.
+The password `hira44` appeared in leaked databases **11 times**.
 Adding digits slightly improves the strength, but the password remains short and predictable.

 ---